arndttigges/GameOfThree/README.md

   the minus point
 * the Kafka settings are very simple and guaranteed not optimal
 * Kafka messages do not have any authentication etc. The identification is done via the gameId
+* I have a consistency problem getting and creating games from other players.
+I think there are good solutions for this, possibly with the callbacks.
+But I have little experience and have decided for the naive variant to solve the problem. (delete it again)
+* i do not test kafka in a test directly. a ct test should be added.

 ## GUI

 * To keep the handling as simple as possible I used the SessionId as user identification.
 This has the consequence that you have to use 2 browsers or a browser in incognito mode for 2 instances on one computer.
 Otherwise the game gets confused
+* Maybe it would have been better to solve the identity via a login etc, but I didn't want to increase the complexity even more
+* GUI tests are missing and the GameControllerTest needs more verifications of the responses.